roshanprabhakar/digital-puppetry/README.md

 * facemesh information is streamed
 * posenet is not used for data extraction

-* to connect to the receiver node from another machine on the lan, change the websocket connection window.location.hostname in sender.js to the lan ip address of the machine on which the receiever node is running.
+* to connect to the receiver node from another machine on the lan, change the websocket connection window.location.hostname in sender.js to the lan ip address of the machine on which the signalling server is running.

 ### TODO
 * facemesh is not accurately scaled, even though the extraction dimensions and projection dimensions are the same. the result is a downshift of all transmitted facemesh points, so that the mesh is not always in the receiving frame when there is a face in the transmitting frame.